Utsav-Mehta/SmartAugementer/README.md

 ![image](https://github.com/Utsav-Mehta/enc_gen/assets/81905399/36c58b67-7db2-431e-b59a-068e047b9093)

-Introducing Enc-Gen: Enhance n Generate System
+Introducing Smart Augmenter!

-Enc-Gen is a powerful solution designed to tackle the challenges faced in machine learning with simplicity and efficiency.
+Smart Augementer is a powerful solution designed to tackle the challenges faced in machine learning with simplicity and efficiency.
 This innovative system combines two essential functions: enhancing datasets for better analysis and generating new data for improved model performance.
 Let's break down what Enc-Gen does in a user-friendly way:

 **1. Enhancing Datasets with Active Learning**: